 The Safina Center

-Hob Osterlund is an award-winning writer and photographer living on the island of Kauai.
-Her work has appeared in the New York Times, National Geographic Explorer, Audubon, National Wildlife, Nature Conservancy, Hana Hou (Hawaiian Airlines), Ms. Magazine and more.
+Hob Osterlund, MSN, APRN, is an award-winning writer, photographer and conservationist living on the island of Kaua’i.
+Her work has appeared in The New York Times, National Geographic Explorer, Audubon, National Wildlife, Nature Conservancy, Hana Hou (Hawaiian Airlines), Ms. Magazine and more.

 She is the founder of the Kauai Albatross Network and has served as a habitat liaison for a number of private landowners for several years.
-Her work includes direct services such as systematic monitoring of all Laysan albatross on those properties, trapping predators and serving as a link for the state and federal wildlife agencies.
+Her work includes direct services such as systematic monitoring of all Laysan albatross on those properties, assisting with predator control and serving as a link between private landowners and state and federal wildlife agencies.

-Since 2012 Hob has worked as a Kauai Coordinator for the Cornell Lab of Ornithology Bird Cam project.
-As a result, Laysan albatross live streaming images were seen around the world from hatch to fledge in 2014.
-The “Trosscam” has just launched at a new site, and is in its third season.
+For five nesting seasons Hob worked as a Kaua’i Coordinator for the Cornell Lab of Ornithology Bird Cam project.
+As a result, Laysan albatross live streaming images were played via the “TrossCam” as the chicks grew from hatch to fledge.
+From 2014-2018 there were 60 million views and 450 million minutes watched by viewers from 190 countries.